Flagsmith/flagsmith-homepage/static/pages-blog-markdown/hacking-our-end-to-end-tests.md

 ## Better Root Cause Identification

-In the strive for achieving fault tolerance and redundancy, we recently we migrated the [Bullet Train API](https://bullet-train.io) over to AWS.
+In the strive for achieving fault tolerance and redundancy, we recently we migrated the [Flagsmith API](https://bullet-train.io) over to AWS.
 The move went pretty well, however we hit a brief issue where users were unable to create organisations.
 Straight away the E2E tests started shouting at us:

 <img src="https://image.ibb.co/mg2OhA/download.png"/>